Cold Case Program students at the Capitol in Lansing

 Director, Cold Case Program with Michigan State Police

-Dr. Ashlyn Kuersten is a professor in the Criminal Justice Studies Program (Department of Sociology) at WMU.
-She has received grants from the National Science Foundation and the U.S. Department of Justice, including one that allowed her to create the WMU Wrongful Conviction Program.
-She is the recipient of the 2023 Professional Excellence Award from Michigan State Police 5th District.
+Dr. Ashlyn Kuersten is a Professor in the Criminal Justice Studies Program at Western Michigan University (WMU).
+Her research has focused exclusively on U.S. constitutional law; she has received multiple grants from the National Science Foundation and the U.S. Department of Justice.
+She is the recipient of the 2023 Professional Excellence Award from the Michigan State Police-5th District.

 Dr. Kuersten has advised over 40 state universities and their state police agencies to help create similar programs to the WMU Cold Case Program.
-She also works with law firms and prosecutors to assist in determining best practices in organizing massive databases and case files.
+She also works with law firms and prosecutors to help determine best practices in organizing massive databases and case files.

 Patrick Cundiff